The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 This map shows the 5 main southbound trailheads you can put on your JMT lottery application for entry.

 Happy Isles is always a crowd favorite starting point because it’s the “true” terminus of the JMT.
-This also makes it more competitive, as well as the fact that it shares a path toward the very popular Half Dome day hiking trail.
-Starting here will be ideal, and makes it easy to grab a summit of Half Dome, which is a worthwhile experience if you’ve never done so before.
+This also makes it more competitive, especially because it also shares a path toward the very popular Half Dome hiking trail.
+Starting here will be ideal and makes it easy to grab a summit of Half Dome, which is a worthwhile experience if you’ve never done so before.

 You must choose a first night campsite past at least 2 miles past Little Yosemite Valley in order to be eligible for a Donohue Pass exit.
 Your options for this are Moraine Dome or the JMT/Half Dome Junction (this is the best choice if you have a permit to hike Half Dome).